puppetlabs/iac/_posts/2021-01-15-status-update.md

 ## Inappropriate Terminology Removal

-[DavidSwan][DavidSwan] has been diligently continuing with the effort to remove inappropriate terminology from our code repos.
+[David Swan][DavidSwan] has been diligently continuing with the effort to remove inappropriate terminology from our code repos.
 We are now 82% complete:
 - 41 modules resolved
 - 1 in progress